 Various purchasing decisions are already informed by sustainability.
 For example, the university’s purchasing of electricity takes ecological criteria into consideration: 100% hydropower (market-based approach) is purchased for the main buildings on campus.

 Mobility is part and parcel of any campus university.
 It is important to ensure connectivity and easy access while at the same time reduce environmental impacts.
+Several incentives for sustainable commuting are provided for employees, such as the SBB Travel App and a carsharing option.

 Since 2007, HSG has been certified for the near-natural design of its landscape by the Nature & Economy Foundation, which promotes nature in residential areas and recognises exemplary areas and environmental planning.
 In the last years, various efforts were undertaken to further increase the biodiversity on campus, such as façade greenings or replacements of non-indigenous species with indigenous ones.